-- (2) The engineering services agreement must - (a) classify the services as internal engineering services or external engineering services (private?); - (b) be clear when the applicant and the Municipality are to commence construction of internal engineering services and external engineering services, at which rate construction of such services is to proceed and when such services must be completed; - (c) provide for the inspection and handing over of internal engineering services to the Municipality; - (d) determine the date on which all risk and ownership in respect of such services shall pass to the Municipality; - (e) require the applicant and the Municipality to take out adequate insurance cover in respect of such risks as are insurable for the duration of the land development; and - (f) provide for the following responsibilities after the internal services have been handed over to the Municipality: - (i) when normal maintenance by the relevant authority must commence; - (ii) the responsibility of the applicant for the rectification of defects in material and workmanship; and - (iii) the rights of the relevant authority if the applicant fails to rectify any defects within a reasonable period after having been requested to do so;
+(2) The engineering services agreement must -

+- (a) classify the services as internal engineering services, external engineering services or private engineering services; - (b) be clear when the applicant and the Municipality are to commence construction of internal engineering services, whether private engineering services or not, and external engineering services, at which rate construction of such services is to proceed and when such services must be completed; - (c) provide for the inspection and handing over of internal engineering services to the Municipality or the inspection of private internal engineering services; - (d) determine that the risk and ownership in respect of such services must pass to the Municipality or the owners' association as the case may be, when the Municipality is satisfied that the services are installed to its standards; - (e) require the applicant and the Municipality to take out adequate insurance cover in respect of such risks as are insurable for the duration of the land development; and - (f) provide for the following responsibilities after the internal services have been handed over to the Municipality or the owners' association: - (i) when normal maintenance by the relevant authority or owners' association must commence; - (ii) the responsibility of the applicant for the rectification of defects in material and workmanship; and - (iii) the rights of the relevant authority or owners' association if the applicant fails to rectify any defects within a reasonable period after having been requested to do so; - (g) if any one of the parties is to provide and install an engineering service at the request and at the cost of the other, such service must be clearly identified and the cost or the manner of determining the cost of the service must be clearly set; - (h) determine whether additional bulk services are to be provided by the Municipality and, if so, such services must be identified; - determine which party is responsible for the installation and provision of service connections to residential, business, industrial, community facility and municipal erven, and the extent or manner, if any, to which the costs of such service connections are to be recovered; - (j) define the service connections to be made which may include all service connections between internal engineering services and the applicable erf or portion of the land and these include - - (i) a water-borne sewerage pipe terminating at a sewer connection; - (ii) a water-pipe terminating at a water meter; and

-- (g) if any one of the parties is to provide and install an engineering service at the request and at the cost of the other, such service must be clearly identified and the cost or the manner of determining the cost of the service must be clearly set; - (h) determine whether additional bulk services are to be provided by the Municipality and, if so, such services must be identified; - determine which party is responsible for the installation and provision of service connections to residential, business, industrial, community facility and municipal erven, and the extent or manner, if any, to which the costs of such service connections are to be recovered; - (j) define the service connections to be made which may include all service connections between internal engineering services and the applicable erf or portion of the land and these include - - (i) a water-borne sewerage pipe terminating at a sewer connection; - (ii) a water-pipe terminating at a water meter; and - (iii) an electricity house connection cable terminating on the relevant erf; and - (k) clearly identify the level and standard of the internal engineering services to be provided and installed and these include, amongst others - - (i) water reticulation; - (ii) sewerage reticulation, sewage treatment facilities and the means of disposal of effluent and other products of treatment; - (iii) roads and storm-water drainage; - (iv) electricity reticulation (high and low tension); - (v) street lighting. - (2) The engineering services agreement may - (a) require that performance guarantees be provided, or otherwise, with the provision that - - (i) the obligations of the parties with regard to such guarantees are clearly stated; - (ii) such guarantee is irrevocable during its period of validity; and - (iii) such guarantee is transferable by the person to whom such guarantee is expressed to be payable; and - (b) provide for the manner in which the parties are to finance their relative responsibilities in terms of the engineering services agreement and where appropriate, either party may undertake to provide bridging finance to the other party. - (3) Where only basic services are to be provided initially, the timeframes and the responsibility of the parties for the upgrading (if any) of services must be recorded in the engineering services agreement.
+- (iii) an electricity house connection cable terminating on the relevant erf; and - (k) clearly identify the level and standard of the internal engineering services to be provided and installed and these include, amongst others - - (i) water reticulation; - (ii) sewerage reticulation, sewage treatment facilities and the means of disposal of effluent and other products of treatment; - (iii) roads and storm-water drainage; - (iv) electricity reticulation (high and low tension); - (v) street lighting. - (3) The engineering services agreement may - (a) require that performance guarantees be provided, or otherwise, with the provision that - - (i) the obligations of the parties with regard to such guarantees are clearly stated; - (ii) such guarantee is irrevocable during its period of validity; and - (iii) such guarantee is transferable by the person to whom such guarantee is expressed to be payable; and - (b) provide for the manner in which the parties are to finance their relative responsibilities in terms of the engineering services agreement and where appropriate, either party may undertake to provide bridging finance to the other party.

+(4) Where only basic services are to be provided initially, the timeframes and the responsibility of the parties for the upgrading (if any) of services must be recorded in the engineering services agreement.